Sarah Schafer, MD

 Part 2: Is it POTS?
 Autonomic mimics Part 3: Is it POTS?
 POTS vs. OH

-On Sjogren’s Advocate, OH refers to a long-term difficulty maintaining blood pressure when upright because of a malfunctioning autonomic nervous system Clinicians often associate OH with the acute version that is seen with dehydration, blood loss, etc. It is important to explain the chronic nature of your symptoms to your clinician.
+On Sjogren’s Advocate, OH refers to a long-term difficulty maintaining blood pressure when upright because of a malfunctioning autonomic nervous system.
+Clinicians often think of the OH as the acute version that is seen with dehydration, blood loss, etc. It is important to explain the chronic nature of your symptoms to your clinician, and lack of response to adequate hydration.

 POTS vs OH can be determined by a standing test or a tilt table test.
 See Part 2 of this blog series to learn the diagnostic criteria for POTS and OH.